alecerodrigues/Dual-Layer-DNS-Server-Project/README.md

 # Dual-Layer-DNS-Server-Project
+-------- Overview --------
-Overview --------  The goal of this project is to implement a simplified DNS system consisting of a client program and two server programs: RS (a simplified root DNS server) and TS (a simplified top-level DNS server).
+The goal of this project is to implement a simplified DNS system consisting of a client program and two server programs: RS (a simplified root DNS server) and TS (a simplified top-level DNS server).

+-------- Instructions for Use --------
+Run program with the following arguements in subsequent terminal windows: python ts.py [Port#1] python rs.py [Port#2] python client.py [rs Hostname] [Port#2] [Port#1]

+Port#1 --> The port the root server will use to communicate with the client.
+Port#2 --> The port the top-level server will use to communicate with the client. rs Hostname --> The hostname of the device running the root server.

+#***IN TESTING rsHostname IS THE CURRENT QUERY

+-------- How to configure --------
+Root server populates DNS table from PROJI-DNSRS.txt in format:
+[Hostname] [IP Address] [Flag (A/NS)]
+It also includes:
+[ts Hostname] - [NS]

+Top-Level server populates DNS table from PROJI-DNSTS.txt in format:
+[Hostname] [IP Address] [Flag (A/NS)]